Optimal Transport Model Distributional Robustness: Experiments

 \section{Experiments}

-In this section, we present the results of various experiments to evaluate the effectiveness of our proposed method for achieving distribution robustness.
-We conduct these experiments across three main settings: a single model, ensemble models, and Bayesian Neural Networks.
-To ensure the reliability and generalizability of our findings, we employ multiple architectures and evaluate their performance on the CIFAR-10 and CIFAR-100 datasets.
-For each experiment, we report specific metrics that capture the performance of each model in the given setting.
+In this section, we present the results of various experiments\footnote{The implementation is provided in \url{https://github.com/anh-ntv/OT_MDR.git}} to evaluate the effectiveness of our proposed method in achieving distribution robustness.
+These experiments are conducted in three main settings: a single model, ensemble models, and Bayesian Neural Networks.
+To ensure the reliability and generalizability of our findings, we employ multiple architectures and evaluate their performance using the CIFAR-10 and CIFAR-100 datasets.
+For each experiment, we report specific metrics that capture the performance of each model in its respective setting.